confetti-framework/docs/responses.md

 ### File Downloads

-The `download` method may be used to generate a response that forces the user's browser to download the file at the given path.
-The `download` method accepts a file name as the second argument to the method, which will determine the file name that is seen by the user downloading the file.
+The `Download` method may be used to generate a response that forces the user's browser to download the file at the given path.
+The `Download` method accepts a file name, which will determine the file name that is seen by the user downloading the file.
 Finally, you may pass an array of HTTP headers as the third argument to the method:

     return outcome.Download(filePath)

     return outcome.Download(filePath).Filename("label.pdf").Header("Content-Type", "application/pdf")

     response, err := outcome.DownloadE(filePath)
-    if errors.Is(err, report.FileNotFoundError) {
+    if err != nil {
-        //
+        return err.Level(log_level.NOTICE)
     }

 > {note} The file being downloaded need to have an ASCII file name.